Iptacopan (Fabhalta): Oral Factor B Drug for IgAN/PNH/C3G

 | Zigakibart (BION-1301) | anti-APRIL | Phase 3 (BEYOND) | — |

-Iptacopan is the only approved agent targeting complement directly in IgAN, with a non-overlapping MoA that positions it as a combination backbone with RAAS / ETAR / APRIL inhibitors.
+Iptacopan is the only approved agent targeting complement directly in IgAN, and its non-overlapping MoA versus RAAS / ETAR / APRIL inhibitors makes it a plausible future combination partner (formal combination trial data are limited as of May 2026).

 7. Preclinical & Biomarkers